Experience-Monks/detect-import-require/README.md

 //=> [ 'a', './blah.js', 'lodash', 'path' ]
 ```

+See [Custom AST](#custom-ast) for details on parsing additional language syntax, such as JSX or async/await.

 ## Usage

 [![NPM](https://nodei.co/npm/detect-import-require.png)](https://www.npmjs.com/package/detect-import-require)

 #### `modules = detect(src, [opt])`

-Returns an array of module names (require paths) from the given `src` String or Buffer, which is assumed to be ES6/ES5.
+Returns an array of module names (require paths) from the given `src` String, Buffer or AST.
 By default, looks for `import` and `require` statements.
 Results are not de-duplicated, and are in the order they are found.

 Options: